NEWS ACROSS UNICOM GLOBAL

 Only 25% of mainframe customers confident their security is GDPR compliant, new survey suggests

-Improve mainframe security, say users – because data privacy rules are getting tougher, cyber criminals are getting smarter and mainframes are more connected to the outside world.
+Improve mainframe security, say users, because data privacy rules are getting tougher, cyber criminals are getting smarter and mainframes are more connected.

 Crawley, UK – November 29, 2017 – Only one in four IBM mainframe customers questioned in a new UK survey are confident that their system security complies with the incoming General Data Protection Regulation (GDPR).
 31 per cent think they are not compliant, while 40 per cent do not know.
 Around four per cent are unsure what the GDPR is.